h3biomed/sciluigi/doc/overview.rst

 separate workflow definition, users can stitch tasks together.
 This pattern is much more flexible and works better certain H3 pipelines, such as Xenotools.

-In addition, this library allows for the creation of "sub-workflows" within a larger workflow.
+In addition, this library allows for the creation of child workflows within a larger workflow.
 This pattern comes in handy if a certain set of tasks are always run in the same order and used within several different workflows.

 Running a Workflow